Code-Institute-Submissions/my_dash_app/README.md

 ## Credits

 ### Content
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- I created All the content

 ### Media
-- The photos used in this site were obtained from ...
+- The photos used in this site were obtained PixelBay.

 ### Acknowledgements